ChronesDev/Fluid/README.md

 Q: Why should I use this over other platforms like pocketmine?

 A: Because we are nothing like pocketmine and use completely different coding languages.

+Q: How do I use this?

+A: You cannot use it yet for server hosting.